EntySec/HatSploit-Docs/docs/development/writing-plugins.md

         pass
 ```

+{: .note }
-**Note:** Every plugin should inherit from the `Plugin` class (`hatsploit.lib.plugin`).
+Every plugin should inherit from the `Plugin` class (`hatsploit.lib.plugin`).
 If this inheritance is missing, the plugin will not be loaded properly by HatSploit.

 ## Adding commands